SAKryukov/remoting-dotnet/article/article.md

     throw new InvalidInterfaceException(interfaceType);
 ~~~

 In addition to this limitation, `out` or `ref` parameters cannot be used.
 This is also validated.
-Given the set of `System.Type` instances `typeSet`, we have:
+Given the set of `System.Type` instances `typeSet` and a collection of parameters, we have:

 ~~~{lang=C#}{id=code-validate-interface-parameter-types}
 static void AddType(TypeSet typeSet, System.Type type) {